DIY Backpack Hanger

 I find that when it comes to kids and organization, the simpler… the better.
 This little DIY hanger gives them the perfect place to drop off their bags and coats after school and is easy enough for little hands to handle.
 And the best part?
 It really is super simple to make!

-- wood board (mine was a scrap piece of 1×8 board cut to 24″ long)
+- Wood board: Mine was a scrap piece of 1×8 board cut to 24″ long

-- stain (I used Minwax dark walnut)
+- Stain: I used Minwax dark walnut

-- paint (I used Valspar Du Jour)
+- Paint: I used Valspar Du Jour

-Stain your board and allow to dry for 1-2 hours.
+Stain.
+Apply the stain to your board and allow to dry for 1-2 hours.
 (Don’t worry about the back, it won’t be seen!)
 Add strips of painter’s tape across your board running in different directions to create geometric shapes in random sizes.
 No need to plan it out or be precise, just start adding tape randomly until you’re happy with the look!
 I love no-skill-required projects like this! 😉

+Paint.
 Make sure the tape is sealed really well against the board and add your second coat of paint on top.
 I used two coats of white paint on mine.
 I painted the first coat on, waited about 10 minutes for it to dry slightly, then painted on the second coat.

+Peel.
 As soon as you finish the last coat, carefully peel off the tape, exposing the lines of gorgeous wood grain running across the board.
 It’s better to peel the tape off while the paint is still wet so you have less chance of peeling the paint off along with it.

+Add hangers.
 After the paint is finished drying, it’s time to add the hangers.
 You can use any sort of hook, hanger, or knob you like.
 Just space them out evenly on your board and screw them in place.

-Our new backpack hanger has been hung in the boys’ playroom and already has backpacks set up anxiously awaiting the first day of school.
+Our new backpack hanger has been hung in the playroom and already has backpacks set up anxiously awaiting the first day of school.
 I’m completely smitten with the contrast of bright white paint against the hard lines of dark wood grain peeking through, and the simple black hooks look clean and modern.
 It’s a great piece of functional art on the wall, and this momma is happy to have no more backpacks laying all over the floor!